Volunteer for Lifeline Ballarat

 Aboriginal and Torres Strait Islander populations continue to experience approximately double the national suicide rate.
 In 2017, 165 Aboriginal and Torres Strait Islander persons died as a result of suicide, relating to a suicide rate of 25.5 deaths per 100,000 persons (ABS Causes of death 2016).

 Lifeline Ballarat supports the national Lifeline network.
 Our volunteers provide confidential telephone crisis support and referral services to people in crisis.

-Last year Lifeline Ballarat volunteer Crisis Supporters answered more than 10,000 calls from Australians in distress.
+Last year Lifeline Ballarat volunteer Crisis Supporters answered close to 10,000 calls from Australians in distress.
 To continue answering calls we need the support of caring and committed volunteer Crisis Supporters.